Looking for a job in Amsterdam?

 Jobs in Amsterdam

-If you speak only English there are some chances to get a job in Amsterdam.
-Agencies need regularly fluent english speaking staff for foreign companies.
+If you speak only English there are still chances to get a good job in Amsterdam.
+The bigger companies and multinationals are always looking for highly skilled employees.
+English is a must and Dutch language is not required.
+Agencies also can use fluent english speaking staff for foreign companies.
 The work is not allways in an office.
 Often it is possible to work at home.
 For example with callcenter jobs or in the ICT branche.
 Reguirements are a good internet connection, a computer and a room where you can work on your own.